phphd/exceptional-validation/README.md

 Since in most cases capture conditions come down to the simple value comparison, it's easier to make your exception implement `ValueException` interface and specify `condition: 'value'` rather than implementing `when:` closure every time.
-This way you can avoid boilerplate code and make your code more readable.
+This way, it's possible to avoid boilerplate code, keeping it clean:

 ```php
 #[ExceptionalValidation]